markjamesm/markjamesm.github.io/aboutme.md

 title: About me
 subtitle: Get to know me
 ---
 Hi there!
 My name is Mark-James McDougall, and I'm a Developer from Montreal, Canada.
-I work as a Digital COmmunications Officer at my alma mater <a href="https://mcgill.ca" target="_blank">McGill University</a> (BA'15).
+I work as a Digital Communications Officer at my alma mater <a href="https://mcgill.ca" target="_blank">McGill University</a> (BA'15).

 I also work part time as a Software Developer for <a href="https://www.linkedin.com/company/hh-development-limited/about/">HH Development Limited</a>, a company which provides software solutions and technical services to clients in the motorsport industry.